Sreenath Bhasi

 Sreenath Bhasi (born 29 May 1988) is an Indian actor, disco jockey and singer who works in Malayalam films.

+Career

-He started his career as a Radio Jockey in Red FM 93.5.
-At the same time he worked as a Video Jockey.
+He started his career as a Radio Jockey in Red FM 93.5 and worked as a Video Jockey at the same time.
 He gained recognition in the film Da Thadiya.
 He has been featured in numerous films.
 He was a part of the Christian alternative metal band named Crimson Wood and is currently the vocalist of an experimental djent band from Kerala.

 Personal life

-Sreenath married his long-time girlfriend Reethu Zachariah on 09 December 2016 in Kochi.
+Sreenath married his long-time girlfriend Reethu Zachariah on 9 December 2016 in Kochi.